Step 5: How to create a portfolio website that impresses hiring managers

 - It gives you an opportunity to highlight your best accomplishments with some visual flair.

-When I made the first iteration of my portfolio website, my resume page consisted of an image, a title, and a single, lonely download form.
+In my first attempt to create a portfolio website, my resume page consisted of an image, a title, and a single, lonely form where people could enter their info to download my resume.
 It wasn’t very pretty, and I don’t think a lot of people downloaded anything.

 That’s why we’re going to walk through a basic structure for your resume page.
 We’ll still have a download form at the end of it, but we’re also going to create a real web page containing your actual experiences.